danfuzz/samizdat/doc/language-guide/09-module-system.md

 description might have you believe.

 There are two classes which interplay to cause module loading to happen.
-Both classes bind a generic function `resolve`.
+Both classes bind a method `resolve`.

 One class is `ExternalLoader`, which gets instantiated with two main pieces of information, (a) a filesystem path to a directory containing